azimuth-radar/fsd-interface/README.md

 ## Disclaimer

 It is against the VATSIM [Code of Conduct](https://vatsim.net/docs/policy/code-of-conduct) and [User Agreement](https://cdn.vatsim.net/policy-documents/User_Agreement_v1.2.pdf) to attempt to connect to a VATSIM server with client software that has not been approved for use.

-I do **not** condone the use of this crate to attempt to connect to a VATSIM server with an unauthorised client.
-At any rate, the VATSIM servers carry out authentication checks the mechanism of which I have not documented (and will not), so it wouldn't work anyway.
-By all means use this crate to analyse FSD messages sent from and received to your computer in a legitimate VATSIM / IVAO / private FSD connection and see what they contain - the only sensitive data in there is your plain text password (on some clients)!

 Of course, you're also well within your rights to use this crate to write a client that connects to a private FSD server.

-If you _do_ obtain permission from VATSIM to connect with your own client software and decide to use this crate, be my guest!
-Do bear in mind, however, that this crate has been made mainly by reverse engineering and making assumptions based on network packets and experimentation.
-It is your responsibility to double check that it is indeed compliant with the VATSIM FSD protocol.
+If you _do_ obtain permission from VATSIM to connect with your own client software and decide to use this crate, you are responsible for check that it is indeed compliant with the VATSIM FSD protocol.